baturkacamak/user-scripts/userscripts/google-ai-studio-enhancer/README.md

 - **Clear History**: Easy cleanup of collected responses

 ### 🔄 Auto Runner
+- **Custom Prompt Input**: Define a prompt to be automatically entered before each run
 - **Configurable Iterations**: Set any number of auto-runs (1-100)
 - **Smart Button Detection**: Automatically finds and clicks Run/Send buttons
 - **Completion Detection**: Waits for responses to complete before next iteration